Home

 We took the Gee.

 With each Haw or Gee cue they pick up speed very excited to know where to go.
 These dogs are in their element mushing the dirt roads of Alaska.
+The word HOME is like nitrous in a car they blast off as if they just started running.

 I learned about pack dynamics and knowing which dog to put next to which dog.